lorvent/sms/README.md

                 "error": "not_valid_data"
             }

-## Notices for teacher group [GET /parent/notices]
+## Notices for student [GET /parent/notices]
-Get all notices for teacher group
+Get all notices for student

 + Request (application/json)
     + Body